Online Occupational Therapy.

 Key FAQs

-• Routine‑Focused Capacity Building is available to both NDIS participants and private clients.
+• Capacity Building with Activities of Daily Living and Self‑Management is available to both NDIS participants and private clients.

 Functional Capacity Assessments are available to NDIS participants where an assessment is required for NDIA‑related purposes.